-This chapter provides information about all of the configuration settings available on the internet server.
-Information about the range of values, default settings, and purpose of each setting is given.
-Items are listed in the same order as the menu listings presented by the internet server Telnet console program.
-Note that some settings have been defined in further detailed in Chapter 3.
+This chapter provides information about all of the configuration settings available on the internet/print server.
+Information about the range of values, default setting, and purpose for each setting is given.
+Sections and setting order correspond with the menu listings presented by the internet/print server Telnet console program.
+Note that those settings which must be user configured are further detailed in Chapter 3.